 - Distinguished foreign scholars to offer special seminars on current issues of international law;

-- The VIS International Arbitration Moot competition in Vienna, Austria involving Loyola faculty and a team of Loyola students;
+- The VIS International Arbitration Moot competition in Vienna, Austria involving Loyola faculty and a team of Loyola students; and

 The above programs offer many opportunities for the study of international and comparative law, including frequent scholarly events, such as public addresses and faculty colloquia, and many faculty publications in international and comparative law journals.